ToxicLand/SCEditor/README.md

 As it works in its messy but optimized state, I do not plan on rewriting a clean code version of it for a while.

 If requested enough, I will create a video guide for how the editor flow works for the main features.

+#### Credits and Thanks to
+[Jean-Baptiste Martin (Ultrapowa)](https://github.com/jeanbmar "Jean-Baptiste Martin (Ultrapowa)") - as the tool initially started building upon his USC SC Editor.
+[Mike Chiappe (Mimi)](https://github.com/Mimi8298 "Mike Chiappe (Mimi)") for helping figuring out most of Objects Variables.
+And other SC Tools on the github that I have learnt from while building this tool.